jakolandio3/angular-messenger-app/README.md

 3. **Routes/api/auth** - contains functions for user authentication and mutations including creation and deletion of users

+4. **Routes/api/group** - contains functions for group authentication and mutations including creation and deletion of groups and channels

 ### Functions

 _A list of files on the back-end and a sub-list of the functions they contain._